idan-nave/OnBoardly/doc/Servlets & HTTP Requests.md

    - Servlets are usually used in web applications to provide dynamic content and business logic processing.

 2. **AssignProcessServlet**:
-   - This servlet is responsible for processing the business logic when a request to assign an onboarding process to a team is made.
+   - This servlet is responsible for processing the business logic when a request to assign an onboarding process to a department is made.
    - It listens to HTTP requests (specifically POST requests), extracts data from the request body, and sends a response to the client indicating whether the operation was successful.

 ### Breakdown of `AssignProcessServlet`: